mendersoftware/mender-docs/202.Release-information/01.Release-notes-changelog/docs.md

 New changes in deviceauth since 1.5.0:

-* Device object returned by API exposes new boolean attribute: "decomissioning" signifying devices that are curently going through removal process.
+* Device object returned by API exposes new boolean attribute: "decommissioning" signifying devices that are currently going through removal process.

 #### gui (1.6.0b1)